 It’s time to put the painting inside the box once it’s completely secure.
 Begin by lining the bottom of the box with wadded newsprint.
 The artwork can then be cautiously inserted into the box, taking care not to harm the surface or edges.
 After that, test it by gently sliding the box back and forth a few times.
 If you see any movement, apply more cushioning until everything is in place.

 Seal the box tightly with tape once you’re sure the artwork is safe.
-Label each box to alert expert movers and packers to take additional precautions with your artwork.
+Label each box to alert professional movers and packers to take additional precautions with your artwork.

 6. Pack And Transport Sculptures Necessitates